From the Tango to Ballroom Dancing

 Merengue– There are 2 schools of thought as to how this captivating dance began.
 One says it started as a peasant dance in the Dominican Republic by African slaves.
 Another says a returning war hero, a General Maringie, danced dragging an injured leg.
 Whatever it’s origin, today’s exciting rhythm of the Merengue inspires dancers all over the world to move to it’s intoxicating beat.

-Samba– The national dance of Brazil became the rage of its society in the 1930’s but began as an exhibition dance in Paris in 1905.
+Samba – The national dance of Brazil became the rage of its society in the 1930’s but began as an exhibition dance in Paris in 1905.
 Move star and singer Carmen Miranda, is credited with making the dance popular in the U.S. in the early 1940’s.

 More Dance Styles

-Arthur Murray Dance Studios Ottawa dance classes also include:
+Arthur Murray Dance Ottawa classes also include:

 • International Standard (smooth)